Curious about how to get from Valladolid to Chichen Itza? Look no further.

 Another alternative is the site Busbud which you can use for purchasing bus tickets across Mexico.
 However, do keep in mind that the site adds a small commission to the final price.

 Taking the return bus to Valladolid

 The return bus from Chichen Itza to Valladolid departs at the times listed below.
 ADO buses are bright red with “ADO” painted on the side of them in bright white letters.
 You won’t miss them.

 - 13.55 pm

 - 16.00 pm

 Call a cab

-Opting to take a cab from Valladolid to Chichen Itza can be a convenient option if you want to arrive early and not contest with crowded buses.
+Opting to take a cab from Valladolid to Chichen Itza can be a convenient option if you want to arrive early and not compete with crowded buses.
 It is a good idea to have your hotel/hostel organize a taxi for you and call a driver that they trust.

 You will need to agree on a price with the driver before getting in the car.
 This should cost no more than around 500 pesos ($25).

 It is better to go with a taxi driver that someone has organized for you rather than get into a random car on the street.
 Yucatecans are friendly but cab drivers are often a law unto themselves.